bearded-giant/Do-It.nvim/README.md

 Do-It.nvim is a minimalist to-do list manager for Neovim, designed with simplicity and efficiency in mind.
 It provides a clean, distraction-free interface to manage your tasks directly within Neovim.

-Do-It.nvim is my personal way of how I want to track my tasks and to-dos.
-As a Principal Engineer, I have a lot of things to keep track of, and I wanted a simple way to do that without leaving my editor.
+Do-It.nvim is my personal way of how I want to track my tasks and keep simple markdown noted per project.
+As a Principal Engineer, I have a lot of disparate things to keep track of, and I wanted a simple way to do that without leaving my editor.
 I've tried a lot of to-do list managers, and they all seem to be too much for me.
 I just want to keep track of what I need to do, and that's it.
 I don't need a bunch of bells and whistles.
 I just need to know what I need to do.

 I also wanted a sandbox to play with Lua and some docker ideas around containerized Neovim plugin development and testing.
-Oh also I'm dabbling some with Claude Code in this repo, to see how AI can help me learn a new-ish language...so that's something.
-Anyway, here we are.

 If you want to contribute or have any ideas, feel free to open an issue or make a PR.
 I don't know why you would, but hey, I'm not here to judge.
 Cheers!

-> This project is 100% built on top of [Dooing](https://github.com/atiladefreitas/dooing) by [atiladefreitas](https://github.com/atiladefreitas).
-Do-It.nvim is a fork with some heavy modifications for customizations for how I work, while maintaining the core functionality.
+> This project is a fork of [Dooing](https://github.com/atiladefreitas/dooing) by [atiladefreitas](https://github.com/atiladefreitas).
+Do-It.nvim contains heavy modifications for customizations (I don't want to say "enhancements") for how I work.

 {...pics and video coming soon...}